Bushmills/-multi-host-munin-plugins/README.md

 The version in standalone is a bash written minimal munin node together with all those plugins in a single file.
 This minimal node is invoked from xinetd, the xinetd configuration file has been provided.

-This version can be used to serve lanwide munin information through serafena, without the need to install munin-node anywhere.
-A munin server is still required.
+Either version serves lanwide munin information, which is collected by sending request to the hosts through through serafena (https://github.com/Bushmills/serafena), Hosts reply to requests to service "status".